SpaceXpanse/Whitepaper/README.md

 By regaining some cutting-edge technologies' true purpose, we are making a self-sustained virtual environment aka **SpaceXpanse Multiverse** where one can communicate, develop and entertain himself and which can be easily accessed by everyone from everywhere.
 It is a next-gen trustless blockchain platform, made for quick creation of metaverses, immersive user experience and convenient development of complex decentralized applications.

-## SpaceXpanse Multiverse aka SpeX platform environment:
+## SpaceXpanse Multiverse /SpeX/ platform environment:

 ### Technologies
 **ROD Blockchain**